jessemillar/class-notes/tech-201/lessons/lesson-20.md

 	- Solidified the mass
 	- Created concept of liturgical singing (Gregorian chants)

+## Benedictine Rule
+- Benedict studied rhetoric in Rome, fled for his soul, and eventually found the monastic life
+- The Benedictine Rule is a set of rules for living in a monastery
+- Served as the basis for all monastic orders
+	1. Simple clothing
+	1. Simple food
+	1. Manual labor
+	1. Abbots had the authority to flog or invoke other punishments
+	1. Emphasis on learning

 ## Great Chain of Being
 - People did not try to move up the chain
 	- Where you were born was where you lived and died